-^{} Denotes specific quarter a course is to be offered; accurate for current academic year ONLY & subject to change year to year
+Denotes specific quarter a course is to be offered; accurate for current academic year ONLY & subject to change year to year >>> See the other side for more info <<<

 The Environmental Studies Program (ES) at UCSB offers three undergraduate degrees.
 The two majors in Environmental Studies (B.A. & B.S.) addresses the interdisciplinary relationships needed to understand today's complex environmental problems by focusing on understanding the interrelationships between the humanities, social sciences, and natural and physical science disciplines.
 Offering two degree options affords students the opportunity to choose a major that will most appropriately fit their individual environmental interests and goals.
 A third major in Hydrological Sciences and Policy (B.S.) provides students with the scientific training and a fundamental background in policy needed to understand and solve complex hydrologic (water related) problems at local, regional, and global levels.